ironsj/wiki-near-me/README.md

 2. I love Wikipedia

 ### Todo:
-* Allow user to go to their current location on the map
-* Allow user to click link on the marker to go to the Wikipedia page.
+* ~~Allow user to click link on the marker to go to the Wikipedia page~~ (Done, but would like to make it more obvious you can click on the callout to go to the Wikipedia page.
+Also would like to give the user the option to go to the page or get directions).
-* Display more information/images, if possible
+* Display more information/images, if possible.
+(Images sources are received from the API.
+However, you can only use local images.
+Will need to find a workaround)
 * Find distance displayed on the map to avoid making requests for articles that will not be within the range
+  * This will speed up requests to the API as we will not be asking for pages that can't be displayed on the map
 * Cluster markers together for high density areas/ when you zoom out